 Women are leading in poverty and they can support their family

-The facilitators decided on a project mission to accomplish the following: "To encourage youths to know their important and how they can participate in community development, so as to bring workable ideas that can help the community and to themselves.
+The facilitators' goal was "to encourage youths to know their important and how they can participate in community development, so as to bring workable ideas that can help the community and to themselves.
 The facilitators went through the students identify their problem and encourage them to note their major problems, its causes, who are affected, how long the problem exist and which people affected in term of age, and/or gender."

 As part of our goal to improve our programs, we also received feedback.
-Most of the ideas presented require some kind of investment and entrepreneurship skills, which is where your donation comes in.
-The time frame to come up with workable ideas from the participant is too small.
-As mostly will require an understanding to their community problems, time to analyze a workable solution and to relate any cost related activities during the application of their solutions.
+One of the major pieces of feedback that we got was that the time frame to come up with workable ideas from the participant was too small in this case.
+As the solutions mostly will require an understanding to the community problems, the time to analyze a workable solution and to understand any costs of activities during the application of their solutions needed to be larger.
+As such, we plan to extend the length of future Labs.

-We look forward to improving and expanding our partnership programs with TAREO!
+We look forward to improving and expanding our Youth Innovation Lab programs with TAREO!